fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 comparison with having access to the entire computer's environment.

-To do that, we chose to learn more about TensorFlow.js running inside a browser (it can also run on a server, with Node.js, but this is outside of the scope of this work).
+To do that, we chose to learn more about TensorFlow.js running inside a browser.
+TensorFlow.js can also run on the server (e.g. with [Node.js](https://nodejs.org/en/), but this is outside of the scope of this document.
+Here we will concentrate on a constrained environment, the browser, and how it is different from developing code directly on a computer.

 This report is written from the point of view of someone who has some machine learning experience with Ptyhon, TensorFlow and Keras.
 It highlights